seangwright/kebab-case-route-tokens/README.md

 With the above example controller and action method the resulting generated url would be `POST /api/user-registration/new-user-registration`.

-Since the second action method `GetData` has a custom action name set by `[ActionName("Test")]`, no kebab-casing is performed on the action method url.
-The resulting url would be `GET /api/user-registration/Test`
+Since the second action method `GetData` has a custom action name set by `[ActionName("TestIt")]`, no kebab-casing is performed on the action method url.
+The resulting url would be `GET /api/user-registration/TestIt`

-If the `ActionNameAttribute` was not applied the resulting url would be `GET /api/user-registration/data`
+If the `ActionNameAttribute` was not applied the resulting url would be `GET /api/user-registration/user-data`